charlieargue/multi-cart/NEW-README.md

 * then **react** & a <u>mocked</u> GraphQL backend (for rapid UI development, using Next.js' public api pages)
 * and finally **react** & a <u>serverless</u> backend (with Terraform+AppSync+DynamoDB+Cognito)

-In addition to building the app, I also strove to include all-around modern web development **best practices**, that I had been wanting to learn and use for a long time, such as using:
+In addition to building the app, I also strove to include the latest web development **best practices and tools**, that I had been wanting to learn and use for a long time, such as using:

 - React (urql, formik, redux, Context, etc.)
 - nx mono-repo (shared libraries)
+- Chakra-UI
 - Storybook
 - Jest
 - Cypress
 - Next.js
 - Terraform
 - AWS (AppSync, Cognito, DynamoDB, etc.)
-- and more.
+- etc.

 I also did my best to keep things as **Production-ready** as I could, for instance with multiple environments and safe secrets management, as well as keeping the project **Team-ready** as well, so that other contributors could jump right in and pitch in development into the CICD workflows.